Lumawa/Sample-Template/Readme.md

 ### BG3 Mod Manager
 1. Download the latest release, and unzip the .pak file.
 2. Open BG3 Mod Manager, click File->Import Mod.
+I will ONLY USE NEXUS MODS GRAAAAAAHHHHHHHHHHHHHHHHHHHHHHHHH
 3. Select ModName.pak.
 5. Once imported hit refresh.
 6. Drag ModName to the top of the Left pane.